UCSD-FA23CSE240A/cse240a-fa23-cache-simulator/README.md

 We provide docker environment as the autograder, the image name is `TODO` The commands to run this would be the same as before: `docker pull TODO` to pull the image, `docker run -it -v TODO` to run it on your local machine.

 ## Prefetching
 You also need implement prefetching that enhance the performance of the cache access.

-Your goal would be to get at least some performance improvement on some traces with some cache setup.
+- You're **allowed** to prefetch **one** additional cache line per memory access and you can assume the prefetching operation is instantaneous (the access time is not counted).
+- You're **not allowed** to create additional storage (prefetch buffer) to store the prefetched data, but you can have some data structure to identity the prefetching pattern.

+The baseline prefetcher in the starter code is next line prefetcher, and you goal is to create a prefetcher that is better than this.

 ## Traces

-Your simulator will model a cache hierarchy based on traces of real programs.
-Each line in the trace file contains the address of a memory access in hex as well as where the access should be directed, either to the I$ (I) or D$ (D).
+Your simulator will model a cache hierarchy based on traces of real programs.Each line in the trace file contains the program counter of the memory access instruction, the address of a memory access in hex as well as where the access should be directed, either to the I\$ (I) or D\$ (D), and either the access is READ (R) or WRITE (W).

 ```
-<Address> <I or D>
+<Program Counter> <Address> <I or D> <R or W>

-Sample Trace from tsman.bz2:
+Sample Trace from bzip2.bz2:
-0x648 I
-0x64c I
+0x790dc030	0x790dc030	I	R
-0x650 I
+0x790dc034	0x790dc034	I	R
+0x790dc034	0x3970a3f0	D	W
-0x654 I
+0x790dc035	0x790dc035	I	R
-0x658 I
+0x790dc038	0x790dc038	I	R
-0x40868 D
+0x790dc038	0x3970a3e8	D	W
-0x65c I
+0x790dc03a	0x790dc03a	I	R
+0x790dc03a	0x3970a3e0	D	W
-0x660 I
+0x790dc03c	0x790dc03c	I	R
+0x790dc03c	0x3970a3d8	D	W
-0x664 I
+0x790dc03e	0x790dc03e	I	R
+0x790dc03e	0x3970a3d0	D	W
-0x668 I
+0x790dc040	0x790dc040	I	R
 ```